 Frankly saying, I would especially focus on live-bearers.
 If they are able to eat their fry, then what can we say about shrimps and or baby shrimps?
 Let me remind you once again, that they will be peaceful only if you properly follow the factors described above.

 The Ghost Glass Catfish, like most catfish, is a predator, but it has a relatively small mouth.
-It is not compatible with small shrimp and very small fish.
-It will eat any animals that will fit in its mouth.
+Therefore, Ghost Glass Catfish usually do not pose a threat to adult shrimp.

 3. Small Guppy

 Guppies can be a problem for small shrimp.
 Their small size makes them safe with all fish and even small shrimp that most fish will eat.

 Nonetheless, breeding shrimp in the same tank with guppies is almost impossible.
 After all, they eat their own fry.
 The guppies are just too inquisitive, and small enough to get into most crevices.

 Average adult size: 2.5 inches (6.3 cm) long.

 4. Endler’s (Poecilia wingei)

 Endlers typically occupy the top level of the water column, although they can often be seen swimming and feeding in the middle and bottom levels as well.

 Adult cherry shrimp are generally safe.
 However, like guppy, despite providing lots of moss, the endler’s will dig into the protective moss, scaring the small fry out and then they feed on the fry.
 It can be very difficult to breed shrimp with Endlers.